ualsg/ualsg.netlify.app/content/project/open-building-data/index.md

 More open government building data are getting added to this data repository as we expand our search.
 If you'd like to contribute with new entries to expand our inventory, you are more than welcome to do so by filling the following [form](https://forms.gle/GVMUBgf3ntSViHK1A).

+### Errors

+The inventory is not free of errors, especially in jurisdictions where English is not an official language.
+If you spot an error, please report it through this [form](https://forms.gle/JnhuGobgaJQiwMop8).

 ## Paper